 Maximizing Area Between LSL and L:

-$$R_f = \frac{R_a(1-t+L)}{2}$$
+$$R{f} = \frac{R{a}(l-t+L)}{2}$$

 , (9b)

-where L is the lowest trimmable resistor, $L=0.55R_a$ (assumed to be 55% of the application target value for the resistor in this study).
-In actuality, maximizing the area between HSL and L maximizes the number of usable resistors, however, the area between LSL and L is maximized because it is difficult to accurately target HSL-L for a relatively small decrease in processing effort.
-In addition, all the resistors need to be probed and measured before trimming, and actually performing trimming has less impact on the trimming process throughput.
+where L is the lowest trimmable resistor, $L=0.55R_a$ (55% of the application target value for the resistor).
+In actuality, maximizing the area between HSL and L, maximizes the number of usable resistors, however, the area between LSL and L is maximized because it is difficult to accurately target HSL-L for a relatively small decrease in processing effort.
+In addition, all the resistors need to be probed and measured before trimming anyway, and actually trimming is usually the least of the time concerns.
 Thus, for practical purposes, it is better to maximize the number of resistors with a pre-trimming value between LSL and L.

-Next, we need to determine the standard deviation of the resistor values as fabricated.
-This defines the resistance distribution and allows computation of the yield of the resistor before and after trimming and rework.
+Next, we need to determine the magnitude of a standard deviation in the value of the resistor when fabricated.
+The standard deviation will be needed to define the resistance distribution and thereby compute the yield of the resistor before and after trimming and rework.
 The resistor could vary in width, length (the length variation is due to variations in the distance between the contacts), thickness, or material properties.
-These variations are possible whether the resistor is fabricated using an additive or subtractive process.
+These variations are possible whether the resistor fabricated using an additive or subtractive process.
 Figure 4 shows the interpretation of length and width variations (see Appendix B for an embedded resistor tolerance analysis).

-Variation in the effective material resistivity, R{\square} (ohms per square), is caused by a combination of thickness and material uniformity variations; we have chosen to represent all this variation using a single parameter σ_t (the standard deviation of the thickness).
+Variation in the effective material resistivity, R{\Box} (ohms per square), is caused by a combination of thickness and material uniformity variations; we have chosen to represent all this variation using a single parameter σ_t (the standard deviation of the thickness).
 We also assume that the thickness variation represents the variation from one resistor to another (not the variation within a single resistor).